 - As it’s a French island, flights between Guadeloupe and Paris are actually pretty full on affordable, as far as flights to the Caribbean go.
 (It’s sometimes a lot cheaper to search for individual flights on skyscanner via a major international airport like Paris Charles de Gaulle, instead of booking direct London to Guadeloupe)

 - Similarly- if you’re from an EU country, you will not be needing a visa to travel here.

 - Currency is the Euro, and the main language is French.
 Ooh la la.

-- If arriving by ship, the port is literally 5 minutes walk from the city centre.
+- If arriving by cruise ship in Guadeloupe, the port is literally 5 minutes walk from the city centre.
 You won’t be needing a taxi, pals, so don’t even bother.